mdolab/MACH-Aero/machAeroTutorials/opt_ffd.rst

 Creating an FFD volume
 ======================
 As mentioned in the previous optimization tutorial, the actual definition of an FFD volume is simply a 3D grid of points.
-For 3D geometries, we can create this by hand in a meshing software like ICEM, or for very simple cases, we can generate it with a script.
+For 3D geometries, we can create this by hand in a meshing software like Pointwise, or for very simple cases, we can generate it with a script.
 There is also a function in pyGeo, :doc:`write_wing_FFD_file <pygeo:geo_utils>`, that can be used to generate a simple FFD by specifying slices and point distributions.
 For this tutorial, we are dealing with a relatively simple wing geometry - straight edges, no kink, no dihedral - so we will just use the script approach.
 This script is not very generalizable though, so it is not part of the MACH-Aero library.